workflowr/workflowr/cran-comments.md

+## Resubmission

+This is a resubmission.
+In this version I have:

+* Fixed the failing unit test and confirmed there are no errors by submitting to win-builder

+* Fixed the vignette warnings from the previous CRAN release (1.0.1)

+* However, the NOTE is expected due to forthcoming breaking changes in the dependency git2r

 The upcoming [git2r release][git2r] is backwards incompatible.
-This minor release of workflowr is backwards compatible with previous versions of git2r (<= 0.21.0) and the upcoming release (0.22.0).
+This minor release of workflowr is compatible both with previous versions of git2r (<= 0.21.0) and the upcoming release (0.22.0).
 The NOTE about a missing or unexported object is anticipating the new function in git2r.